azriel91/peace/doc/src/technical_concepts/item/item_parameters/params_definition.md

 The `apply_check` and `state_diff` functions *usually* are not expected to need `params` and `data`, but some items may use them, such as the `ShCmdItem` which accesses params to determine the script to run.

-Regarding params will be `Params` or `Params<'_>::Partial` for `state_diff`, if we call `state_diff` for a file upload item, we must have both state current and goal state.
+Regarding params will be `Params` or `Params<'_>::Partial` for `state_diff`, if we call `state_diff` for a file upload item, we must have both the current state and goal state.
 Then we need to ask, does having both states imply `Params` is fully resolvable?

 If we call `state_current` for a file upload: